-- B.C.
-If a program includes data from two different projects (e.g., as the result of consolidation, or as the result of expansion), and a single APR is available that contains data from both projects, then that APR will be used to score the project as normal.
-In accordance with the scoring tools, the project may have its score on utilization factors adjusted upward if the younger portion of the project has less than one full year of operating data.
-The fact that part of the project did not have a full year of operating data will not cause the entire project to remain unscored. - C.D.
-If a program includes data from two different projects (e.g. as the result of consolidation, or as the result of expansion), and there is no single APR that adequately reports the data for the pair of projects, then CoC staff will use their best efforts and discretion to find an appropriate basis for objectively evaluating the project(s).
+E. If a program includes data from two different projects (e.g. as the result of consolidation, or as the result of expansion), and there is no single APR that adequately reports the data for the pair of projects, then CoC staff will use their best efforts and discretion to find an appropriate basis for objectively evaluating the project(s).
 This could include merging the APRs, separating the APRs and scoring only the project(s) that have a full year of operating data, separating the APRs and scoring all projects and then averaging their scores, or other reasonable solutions based on the available data.

-PSH EXPANSION APPLICATIONS FOR VOLUNTARILY REALLOCATED FUNDS
+5. PSH EXPANSION APPLICATIONS FOR VOLUNTARILY REALLOCATED FUNDSRENEWAL PROJECTS THAT MEET PERFORMANCE METRICS